The Bethany Chapel is open to the public during the work day at the Pastoral Center.

-The Angelus is often prayed immediately prior to Mass
+- The Angelus: Prayed immediately prior to Mass

-Benediction of the Blessed Sacrament takes place in the Bethany Chapel at 2:45 PM daily, Monday through Friday
+- Benediction of the Blessed Sacrament: Takes place in the Bethany Chapel at 2:45 PM daily, Monday through Thursday

-Eucharistic Holy Hour and Rosary to Pray for Priests is held every 3rd Thursday of the Month from 2-3pm in Bethany Chapel at the Pastoral Center.
+- Eucharistic Holy Hour and Rosary to Pray for Priests: Every 3rd Thursday of the Month from 2-3pm in Bethany Chapel at the Pastoral Center.
 All are welcome!

 Additionally, the sisters have run a Liturgical Center on West Street in Boston since 1969.
 They also provide pastoral services for priests at Regina Cleri.
 The Sister Disciples of the Divine Master was founded for Eucharistic Adoration, priestly and Liturgical service.
 They pray for the needs of the Church and the Archdiocese and for vocations.